 "While most full-term babies have enough blood to establish lung function and prevent brain damage from early clamping, the process often leaves them pale and weak.
 For premature babies, the process can be even more devastating.
 And no matter what, immediate cord clamping will cause some degree of asphyxia and loss of blood volume because it contributes to...”

 Well, now you know what you already knew but hadn't thought about.
-Wait at least two minutes before cutting the umbilical cord if the mothers fails to tend to that chore.
+Wait at least two minutes before cutting the umbilical cord if the mother dog fails to tend to that chore.
 When your protégé calls for whelping advice, be sure you tell them.
 Or better yet, send them this link before he or she calls you at 2 A.M.